• Skip to primary navigation

 Ingredients

-• Fresh okra, trimmed: Okra is in season in the summer, so that's the best time of year to make this recipe.
-You should definitely use fresh okra in this recipe.
-Frozen won't work as well.
+• Fresh okra: Okra is in season in the summer, so that's the best time of year to make this recipe.

-• Olive oil: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
-Melted butter is also very good in this recipe.
+• Olive oil: If you prefer an oil with a higher smoke point, use avocado oil.
+Melted butter is also very good.

 Recipe FAQs